shyrodgau/imbraw2dng/README.md

 Currently known to work half-way for 35mm I'm Back and current MF Firmware.

 MF Formats are know to make problems with older firmware.

+**Installation:**

+Copy the html file to your PC and open in your favorite browser (any newer one should do).

+There is an online version at [imback.eu](https://imback.eu/home/im-back-raw-dng-converter-ib35/) but the image data will stay in your browser!